 HUMILITY AND SACRIFICE

 I stood frozen, and a sacrificial hand was extended to me.
 Days later, a participant in my group stood frozen, and I extended the same hand.
 The storyline may have looked different but the parallel details that connect both events are humility and sacrifice.
-In these experiences our sacrifice didn’t mean that we gave something up for nothing.
-The pleasure in completing the planned route was given up for something that was worth so much more: community.
+In these experiences, our sacrifice didn’t mean that we gave something up for nothing.
+The pleasure of completing the planned route was given up for something worth so much more: community.

 The sacrifice made for me became the sacrifice I made for another.
 The God of the universe creates a ripple in the water among his people and as we embrace opportunities to sacrifice, may we all be like Mary, so in love with the eternal Father and his eternal purpose that any sacrifice we offer is an immediate response motivated by love alone.